Mayanktaker/bootstrap-crack-linux/Readme.md

 2. Extract the file and inside the directory look for `launcher.sh`
 3. Execute the launcher.sh using `bash launcher.sh`
 4. Done

+Note:- Code used in both the scripts (launcher.sh and install.sh) is taken from official Bootstap Studio launcher.sh script with some modification in order to make it work with this crack and I also removed some unneccessary lines from that script.